-If there is any question as to whether an action constitutes fraud, please refer to a member of the financial crime team (Director of Finance and Services, Head of International Operations, Head of Internal Audit, Head of Group Finance and Financial Accounting Manager).
+If there is any question as to whether an action constitutes fraud, please refer to a member of the Financial Crime Team (See Appendix A).

 7 Actions constituting bribery

 Bribery is giving or receiving an unearned reward to influence someone's behaviour.
 Bribery is often done in secret and against the rules so that the recipient will act in a certain way that is contrary to what they would do in ordinary circumstances OR so that the recipient will not act in a way that they are threatening to do.